satyamkumarsoni111/Salon-demo/README.md

 # Salon-demo
-This is my first git repository
+This is my first git repository.
+Learned from "Apnacollege".